TTK4130/ttk4130.github.io/docs/animation.rst

     }
     </script>

-Next we'll create a container where our animation will be displayed.
+Next we create a container where our animation will be displayed.
 We can specify size, color and style of our container.
 For maximum compatibility we recommend picking a container size which scales with the screen its is displayed on.
-We'll pick 100% width and a minimum height in order to scale the container with the screen.
+We pick 100% width and a minimum height in order to scale the container with the screen.
 You can also define border width and color.

 .. code::